kirta6/harry-potter-gen-z/book_1/chapter_1.md

 "Harry.
 Nasty, cringe name, if you ask me."

 "Oh, yeah," Mr. Dursley’s feels felt punched.
-"Legit."
+"Don't pass the vibe check fr."

 He decided to stfu as they finna upstairs to catch some z’s.
 While Mrs. Dursley took off her face, Mr. Dursley lurked in the bedroom window overlooking the front garden.
 The floof was still there.
 It was staring down Privet Drive as though it were waiting for something.